 Understanding the different compositions and types is crucial for recommending the most effective insulation solution for specific projects.
 Each reflective insulation type has its unique advantages and limitations, and the choice often depends on factors like the intended application, required thermal performance, and budget constraints.

-How Does Reflective Insulation Work?
+How Reflective Insulation Works

 Understanding the how of reflective insulation is essential for both industry professionals and end-users.
 Let’s take a look at the breakdown of the scientific principles that drive reflective insulation’s exceptional thermal performance.